 A topic of such magnitude and breadth cannot be realistically covered in a single volume that is still accessible to the broadest possible audience.
 This constraint meant that depth, in most cases, needed to be compromised.
-If you are looking for an in-depth analysis of a particular aspect of human history, this is not your book.
+This is not your book if you are looking for an in-depth analysis of a particular aspect of human history.

 Yuval Noah Harari specializes in medieval and military history and has several publications on Big History that are popular among readers of such genres.

-Topics of social sciences in general, and anthropology, sociology, Cognitive psychology, economy, history, and ideology, in particular, can make for a compelling story, and this is precisely what happened in this book.
+Topics of social sciences, anthropology, sociology, cognitive psychology, economy, history, and ideology, in particular, can make for a compelling story.
+This is precisely what happened in this book.
 The ideas are woven in a fascinating fabric that describes human history over time and space.
-The style is easy to follow, and the storyline is presented in chronological order while jumping between eras whenever required.
+The style is easy to follow, and the storyline is presented chronologically while jumping between eras whenever required.
 The style is consistent across the book; it aims to take a broad set of phenomena and attempts to weave them into one whole story built on solid assumptions.
-I mostly enjoyed how such universal and widely diverging social science ideas can be explained in one general and cohesive framework, under one title, in a single volume.
+I mostly enjoyed how such universal and widely diverging social science ideas can be explained in a single volume in one general and cohesive framework under one title.

-The book contains very little technical jargon, and the ideas and concepts presented do not require higher education in the relevant fields such as psychology, economics, and statistics.
-The book is highly accessible to the general and erudite reader alike.
+The book contains very little technical jargon, and the ideas and concepts presented do not require higher education in relevant fields such as psychology, economics, and statistics.
+The book is highly accessible to the general and erudite readers alike.

 Yuval Noah Harari is a historian and a history professor.
 His works explore free will, consciousness, intelligence, happiness and suffering.

 - Renaissance Military Memoirs: War, History and Identity, 1450–1600

 - Special Operations in the Age of Chivalry, 1100–1550